kubeflow/website/content/docs/fairing/configure-fairing.md

 to your hosted Kubeflow environment.

-*  To use Kubeflow Fairing to train and deploy on Kubeflow on Google Kubernetes Engine or Google AI Platform, follow the guide to [configuring Kubeflow Fairing with access to Google Cloud Platform][conf-gcp].
+*  To use Kubeflow Fairing to train and deploy on Kubeflow on Google Kubernetes Engine, follow the guide to [configuring Kubeflow Fairing with access to Google Cloud Platform][conf-gcp].

 ## Prerequisites